Police: Man arrested after shooting at Sherwood Apartments

-A man is in custody facing attempted murder charges after a shooting at a Council Bluffs apartment complex.
+A man is in custody facing attempted murder charges after a shooting Tuesday morning at a Council Bluffs apartment complex.

 Michael Kuder, 26, was arrested after he fired several shots at an occupied vehicle at Sherwood Apartments, according to the Council Bluffs Police Department.
 Sgt.
 Ed Carlson said officers were called to the complex at 7:32 a.m. on the report of an active shooter.
 Police found Kuder laying in a creek bed behind the apartments at 209 Sherwood Court.
 He was taken into custody without further incident.